 These two molecules are pictured below.

 Psilocybin is a Means for Ingesting Psilocin

 - Psilocybin is not psychoactive.
-But, it is far more stable that psilocin.
+But, it is far more stable than psilocin.
 Unlike psilocin (which has 4-hydroxy group on the tryptamine ring system), psilocybin has a phosphate ester in this position.
 That phosphate ester protects the molecule from degradation (e.g., oxidation), making psilocybin more stable than psilocin.

 - Psilocybin is easily converted into psilocin.
-When psilocybin is ingested (e.g., by eating mushrooms or mushroom preparations) it gets rapidly converted into psilocin.
+When psilocybin is ingested (e.g., by eating mushrooms or mushroom preparations) it is rapidly converted into psilocin.
 The conversion of psilocybin into psilocin can occur under either acidic conditions and/or enzymatic dephosphorylation by alkaline phosphatase enzymes.

 Overall, the most reasonable theory is that a person ingests psilocybin (e.g., by eating mushrooms containing psilocybin) as a means of administering psilocin.
 In other words, a person takes psilocybin, which is converted into psilocin, which produces the observed psychoactive effects.